Adnangad/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9th script prints the result of adding 128
 10th script prints result of dividing 2 var
 11th script raises the 1st var to the second var
+12th script changes binary no from base 2 to 10